ethereum/consensus-specs/tests/formats/kzg_7594/verify_cell_kzg_proof_batch.md

-# Test format: Verify cell proof batch
+# Test format: Verify cell KZG proof batch

 Use the cell KZG `proofs` to verify that the KZG `row_commitments` for the given `cells` are correct.